 Entity Specification

 Unlike the fine-tuning mode, KumoRFM makes predictions for a handful of selected entities at a time.
-Entities can be specified in three ways:
+Entities can be specified in three ways:- Single ID:

 Example Queries